MeSabya/Kubernetes/volumes/Storage.md

     by the next pod.

 **Access Modes**: There are three of them:
+These specifies how a volume is mounted to a host.

 - RWO — ReadWriteOnce: Only a single node can mount the volume for reading and writing.
 - ROX — ReadOnlyMany: Multiple nodes can mount the volume for reading.
 - RWX — ReadWriteMany : Multiple nodes can mount the volume for both reading and writing.